-You can help out right now by fostering a kitten or two for a few weeks…. read below for more details, and if you have any questions you can always email us at firstname.lastname@example.org
+You can help out right now by fostering a kitten or two for a few weeks…. read below for more details, apply to become a volunteer foster, and if you have any questions you can always email us at firstname.lastname@example.org

 To foster means to care for an animal in your home.
 One foster parent calls it “bringing love home” – when you see a bottle-baby kitten walk on its own, or an adult cat soaking in the sun, you know.